7 Biota

 7.2.1 Megafauna

 Soil megafauna are large species that may not be directly dependant on the soil for any part of their life cycle, but still significantly and directly affect the soil, usually by mechanical disturbance or organic material addition.
-In New Zealand this role was largely filled by birds and reptiles before the arrival of humans.
+In New Zealand this role was largely filled by native earthworms, birds and reptiles before the arrival of humans.
 Since then, the niche has been dominated by domesticated sheep, goats and cows, as well as feral goats, pigs and rabbits.
 Significant increases in the volume of animal wastes added to many soils have also occurred, most intensely on land converted to pastoral agriculture.
+Introduction of exotic earthworms and dung beetle species has followed.

-The influence of these animals is generally captured elsewhere in a soil description (e.g. Section 10.3) and so no further morphology recording requirements are defined here.
+The influence of these animals is generally captured elsewhere in a soil description (e.g. Section 11.4) and so no further morphology recording requirements are defined in this handbook.

 Direct assessment of earthworm presence in the topsoil is sometimes desired (Shepherd 2000; Shepherd and Janssen 2000).
 Optionally, record the number of earthworms observed in a 20 x 20 cm block of A horizon.
 Calculate the volume of the sample examined and convert the count to a rate per cubic metre.